DengYiping/codebase-ai-prompt-generator/README.md

 - Create documentation snapshots of your repository
 - Share codebase context with AI models for better assistance
 - Provide comprehensive context to LLMs for code-related questions
+- Integrate with Cursor IDE for better AI-assisted coding

 ## Development